AlikianM/alikianm.github.io/about.md

 Mary is also a UKAS technical assessor for molecular genetics and bioinformatics, taking part in ensuring the delivery of high-quality genomic testing across the UK.
 <br>
 <br>
-Other Interests include genomic education, scientific multi-media content developments, data visualisation and scientific illustrations.</p>
+Other Interests include genomic education, scientific multi-media content development, data visualisation and scientific illustrations.</p>

 <hr>